Department of Biochemistry

 She's also interested in the physical constraints on rhodopsin and GPCR structure and evolution, and the implications for discerning homology from convergence.

-Kristine's thesis project explores the biophysical constraints on the evolution of bacteriorhodopsin and the implications for convergence of the GPCR protein fold in rhodopsins from bacteria, arachaea, and eumetazoans.
+Kristine's thesis project explored the biophysical constraints on the evolution of bacteriorhodopsin and the implications for convergence of the GPCR protein fold in rhodopsins from bacteria, arachaea, and eumetazoans.

-Phil is developing Bayesian and likelihood methods for analyzing macromolecular structures, in addition to the evolution of substrate specificity in parabasalid malate and lactate dehydrogenases.
+Phil developed Bayesian and likelihood methods for analyzing macromolecular structures, in addition to the evolution of substrate specificity in parabasalid malate and lactate dehydrogenases.

 Mackenzie Gallegos, Research Technician (Brandeis 2011)